Coleherne, Earl's Court: Gay pub

-The Coleherne became a gay pub in the mid-fifties.
+The Coleherne became a gay pub in the mid-1950s.
 Originally it was segregated into two bars, one for the straight crowd and one for the gay community at a time when homosexuality was illegal.
-In the 1970s it became a notorious leather bar, with blacked-out windows, attracting an international crowd including Freddie Mercury, Kenny Everett, Mike Procter, Anthony Perkins, Rupert Everett, Ian McKellen and Derek Jarman.
+In the 1970s it became a notorious leather bar, with blacked-out windows, attracting an international crowd including Freddie Mercury, Kenny Everett, Anthony Perkins, Rupert Everett, Ian McKellen and Derek Jarman.
 Leather men wearing chaps and leather jackets with key chains and colour-coded handkerchiefs formed the clientele, justifying its nickname of 'The Cloneherne'.
 The Coleherne was known internationally as a leather bar by 1965.
 The gay community flourished in Earls Court and many international tourists joined the locals.

 It sought to lighten its image with a makeover in the mid-1990s to attract a wider clientele, but to no avail.
 In September 2008, it was purchased by Realpubs, underwent a major refurbishment and reopened as a gastropub, The Pembroke.
 The Coleherne was reputed to be the oldest gay pub in London before reopening as the Pembroke; the title then fell to the King Edward VI in Islington, which closed in 2011; then the Queen's Head in Chelsea which closed in 2016.
 The Markham Arms at 138 King's Road, which closed in the early 1990s and is now a bank branch, was a gay pub on Saturdays only.